Transfers will decide how Ballyfermot-Drimnagh pans out

 De Nortúin pulled in just shy of 13% of the vote in 2019, but three Sinn Féin candidates on the ballot make repeating this feat a tricky proposition.

-There is a path for both to be elected, but it would require them to see off Sinn Féin, a hypothetical Independents4Change candidate (who polled at 7.5% last time) and that ever-reliable wildcard, Labour.
+There is a path for both to be elected, but it would require them to see off Sinn Féin, and that ever-reliable wildcard, Labour.

 In the likely event that Doolan tops the poll, how his transfers are distributed will do an awful lot to influence the race.